intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 1. The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.

-2. There exist some arguments supported in Keras layers but not supported in BigDL for now.
+2. There exist some arguments supported in Keras layers but not supported in Analytics Zoo for now.
 See [here](../../APIGuide/keras-issues/#unsupported-layer-arguments) for the full list of unsupported layer arguments.
 Also, currently we haven't supported self-defined Keras layers or [`Lambda`](https://faroit.github.io/keras-docs/1.2.2/layers/core/#lambda) layers.

-3. The default dim_ordering in BigDL is `th` (Channel First, channel_axis=1).
+3. The default dim_ordering in Analytics Zoo is `th` (Channel First, channel_axis=1).

 4. Keras [backend](https://faroit.github.io/keras-docs/1.2.2/backend/) related code needs to be deleted or refactored appropriately.

 5. Code involving Keras utility functions or loading weights from HDF5 files should be removed.

-__Remark:__ We have tested for migrating Keras code definition of [VGG16](https://faroit.github.io/keras-docs/1.2.2/applications/#vgg16), [VGG19](https://faroit.github.io/keras-docs/1.2.2/applications/#vgg19), [ResNet50](https://faroit.github.io/keras-docs/1.2.2/applications/#resnet50) and [InceptionV3](https://faroit.github.io/keras-docs/1.2.2/applications/#inceptionv3) into BigDL.
+__Remark:__ We have tested for migrating Keras code definition of [VGG16](https://faroit.github.io/keras-docs/1.2.2/applications/#vgg16), [VGG19](https://faroit.github.io/keras-docs/1.2.2/applications/#vgg19), [ResNet50](https://faroit.github.io/keras-docs/1.2.2/applications/#resnet50) and [InceptionV3](https://faroit.github.io/keras-docs/1.2.2/applications/#inceptionv3) into Analytics Zoo.